 Many tour buses are very large- some are even of double-decker and open-roof design.
 This can lead to serious personal injury in the case of a crash.
 Tour buses, including charter buses, do not have as many regulations as city and school buses.

 Public buses, also called “transit buses”, can be a very convenient mode of transportation within a city.
-Both the circumstances of these bus crashes and the entity responsible for their operations affect how to prove liability and obtain compensation.
+Both the circumstances of these transit bus crashes and the entity responsible for their operations affect how to prove liability and obtain compensation.

 The National School Transportation Association, the National Highway Traffic Safety Administration, the American School Bus Council, as well as other groups, are responsible for overseeing regulations related to school buses in Nevada.
 Many school buses are not equipped with seat belts or they do not enforce the usage of seat belts.
 This may increase personal injury in the event of a crash.